-Editor’s Note November 2016: ‘Tis the holiday season!
+Editor’s Note November 2017: Thinking about buying a Christmas tree this weekend?
 We’re bringing back this popular post weighing in on the great debate: pine vs. plastic, which tree is the better option for the planet?
 And if you decide to go for the ultimate sustainable option this year, check out our ten DIY trees that reuse and recycle.

 Cascadia is a global center of Christmas tree farming, harvesting approximately nine million trees per year.